m417z/ntdoc/descriptions/system_process_information.md

 ### NumberOfThreads

 Number of process'es threads.
-Also number of members in `Threads` array descripted below.
+Also number of members in `Threads` array described below.

 ### Reserved[3]